 “Ironically it is technology that will bring back the humanity to banking.”

 Spurred on by the success of neobanks like Monzo, Starling and Atom Bank doing exactly this in the UK, US and Europe, Eric found an enthusiastic ally in Lindley Edwards (Chair of the Xinja board) who was also passionate about the potential for increasing financial literacy and using it to have a direct and highly beneficial impact for ordinary people.
 Xinja will be a perfectly viable and profitable business, but it will achieve this by benefiting it customers.
-Leapfrogging antiquated traditional banking technology, being 100% digital and leveraging the latest technology means that a neobank like Xinja can be smarter for our customers’ benefit, quicker and easier for them to use, and can offer great value across innovative products and banking experiences.
+Leapfrogging antiquated traditional banking technology, being 100% digital and leveraging the latest technology means that a (would-be) neobank like Xinja can be smarter for our customers’ benefit, quicker and easier for them to use, and can offer great value across innovative products and banking experiences.

 And so Xinja was born.
 We’re not a bank yet, but we want to be, and a bloody good one.